codefuse-ai/Awesome-Code-LLM/README.md

 - "On the Adversarial Robustness of Instruction-Tuned Large Language Models for Code" [2024-11] [[paper](https://arxiv.org/abs/2411.19508)]

 - "What You See Is Not Always What You Get: An Empirical Study of Code Comprehension by Large Language Models" [2024-12] [[paper](https://arxiv.org/abs/2412.08098)]

+- "Enhancing the Robustness of LLM-Generated Code: Empirical Study and Framework" [2025-03] [[paper](https://arxiv.org/abs/2503.20197)]

 ### Interpretability